Perovskite-Silicon Tandem Cells Hit 33.9% Efficiency: A Record, Not a Revolution

 What the Record Actually Means

 The reason this matters is the ceiling conventional silicon is approaching.
-Single-junction silicon tops out at around 26-27% in practical conditions.
-That ceiling is a physics limit, not an engineering problem.
+Single-junction silicon tops out at around 26-27% in practical conditions, a physics limit, not an engineering problem.
 Perovskite stacked on silicon breaks through it by absorbing a wider spectrum of sunlight.
-In theory, tandem architectures can reach 40%.

 What It Means for Singapore Rooftops